welvet/SillyTavern-MessageSummarize/README.md

 - ~~Add slash command to return state of the extension and toggle it on and off~~
 - ~~Allow setting a number of tokens for context sizes directly.~~
 - ~~Slash command to retrieve a memory by index~~
-- Standardize the slash command naming once we have a few more.
 - ~~Handle swiping, editing, and deleting summaries~~
 - ~~button to re-summarize a given message~~
 - ~~Display summaries below each message~~
 - ~~config profiles, and allow character-specific settings to be saved~~
 - ~~ability to stop summarization at any time~~
-- ~~Support stepped thoughts extension~~
 - ~~Added ability to provide global macros in summarization prompt~~
 - ~~Added the ability to choose whether to nest the messages in the summarization prompt or not~~
 - ~~Added the ability to toggle automatic summarization on message edit and swipe/regenerate~~